aiven/devportal/docs/tools/aiven-operator.rst

 '''''''''''''''''
 Once the output of the command below is ``RUNNING``, we can connect and test our PostgreSQL service.

-The connection information – in this case, the PostgreSQL service URI – is automatically created by the Operator within a Kubernetes Secret named after the value from the ``connInfoSecretTarget.name`` field.
+The connection information – in this case, the PostgreSQL service URI – is automatically created by the operator within a Kubernetes secret named after the value from the ``connInfoSecretTarget.name`` field.

 You can take a look at the information available with the following command: